TheFatRabbit/glimmer-and-gloom-very-hard-solver/README.md

 To run the program without the command prompt, run `very_hard_solver.pyw`.
 It will terminate when you close the gui.
 If you encounter any problems, create an issue.

+# Personalizing
+- Because board scaling may be different on each device, you may need to change the pixel locations slightly in order to account for such differences.
+The easiest way to do this is by temporarily commenting out line 265 (change the line's contents from `if pixel:` to `# if pixel:`) in order to outline all pixels regardless of whether or not they need to be clicked.
+Then, adjust the proportions on lines 17-20 as needed.
+Once the proportions are to your liking, uncomment line 265.